fxstubbe/TnBox/README.md

 #### 4.3 Explore 2 libraries from 2 files

 This tools allows for quick exploration of the generated data.
+The following plots show the correlation of the different coverage methods: TnIF (read coverage) on the y-axis &  TA (anchor site) on the x-axis.
+Left panel, data was analyzed with the R200 alogorithm.
+Right panel, data was analyzed with tge TnIF algorithm.

 ![](https://github.com/fxstubbe/TnBox/blob/main/Images/comp.png)